artic-network/amplicon-nf/README.md

   Provided fastq does not contain basecall_model_version_id in the read header so clair3 model cannot be chosen automatically, please provide an appropriate model with the --model parameter
 ```

-If you do see this, you will need to provide the Clair3 model name manually with the `--manual_clair3_model` parameter, a full list of the available models can be seen in the pipelines parameter schema [nextflow_schema.json](https://github.com/artic-network/amplicon-nf/blob/67dce6816764f18052addf9cffc3dbba0a8dcff5/nextflow_schema.json#L132-L165).
+If you do see this, you will need to provide the Clair3 model name manually with the `--manual_clair3_model` parameter, a full list of the available models is available in the [parameters.md document](https://github.com/artic-network/amplicon-nf/blob/main/docs/parameters.md).

 ## Credits